who-blackbird/who-blackbird.github.io/contents/methylation.md

 - Compare different methods to call 5mC
 - Visualise the 5mC on IGV
 - Plot methylation profile with R
-- Compare difference methods to call 5mC
-- Visualize the 5mC on IGV

 ***